Aceik/ImageCompression/README.md

 - This module adds a new field to your image template.
 This requires us to inherit from a newly added template that the module installs.
 - Locate the Image template inside Sitecore /sitecore/templates/System/Media/Unversioned/Image
 - Make it inherit the following template  /sitecore/templates/Foundation/ImageCompression/RelatedCompressedImage
+- Now check an existing image in the Media Library.
+A new field should be added under the Media tab called "Related Compressed File".

 3) Update API Settings and Web.config
 - Choose either to use Tiny PNG or Kraken.IO    (you can use another service but you may need to cut some code and contribute)